TIN Verification and B Notices: How to Avoid Costly Mistakes and Penalties

 - How to prevent costly mistakes and avoid fines from IRS

-- The difference between first and second B Notices and their required responses
+- Difference between first and second B Notices and their required responses

-What to Do After Receiving a B Notice: How to Protect Yourself
+What to Do if You Receive a B Notice: How to Protect Yourself

 - B Notice deadlines: Avoid penalties and backup withholding exposure

-- What you can do to negotiate a reduction in penalty or eliminate a penalty
+- What you can do to negotiate a reduction in a penalty or eliminate a penalty

 - Leveraging the reasonable cause regulations